Improper Fetal Monitoring and Birth Injury

 There are two methods of fetal monitoring – external and internal.
 External monitoring is done by strapping a belt-like device around a mother’s abdomen.
 The device records the mother’s contractions and baby’s heart rate.
 Internal monitoring involves attaching an electrode to the baby’s scalp once the mother’s cervix is dilated to 2-3 centimeters and the baby’s head is engaged.
 The internal fetal monitor may provide a more accurate measurement of the baby’s heart rate and the mother’s contractions than the external monitor.
 In both methods, the data is transferred through the wires on the monitors to a machine that records and prints the information on strips for doctors and nurses to read.

 The typical fetal monitor strip consists of two rows of graphs.
 The top shows the fetal heart rate in beats per minute and the bottom graph charts the mother’s contractions.
-During labor, when a mother has a contraction, the baby’s heartbeat will drop slightly but will return to normal once the contraction is over.
+During labor, when a mother has a contraction, the baby’s heartbeat will drop slightly, but should return to normal once the contraction is over.
 The fetal monitoring strip shows any discrepancies in this pattern.
 For example, if the monitor shows that a baby’s heart rate does not recover immediately after the contraction or if there is a deceleration in the baby’s heart rate after the contraction (a “late” deceleration), there may be a problem with the baby.

 Signs and Symptoms of Fetal Distress (Non-Reassuring Heart Tracings)